A Step-By Step Guide To Salesforce Scratch Org Management

 Test and validate changes

-With the changes pushed to the scratch org, you can test and validate the changes by running automated tests, manual tests, or using other validation methods.
+Once the changes are pushed to the scratch org, you can test and validate them by running automated tests, manual tests, or other validation methods.

 Create a new scratch org

 Once the scratch org has served its purpose, you can delete it and create a new one.
-This allows you to start fresh and ensures that you are always working with a clean development environment.
+This allows you to start fresh and ensures you always work in a clean development environment.

 • Managing scratch orgs using the CLI requires a good understanding of Salesforce CLI commands and metadata configuration files, which can be challenging for new users.

-• Setting up and configuring scratch orgs using the CLI can be a time-consuming process, especially when working on complex Salesforce projects that require multiple scratch orgs.
+• Setting up and configuring scratch orgs using the CLI can be time-consuming, especially when working on complex Salesforce projects requiring multiple scratch orgs.
 For some products, it may take hours for a scratch org to spin up.
 This means that development is halted during this waiting period.

-• Configuring scratch orgs using the CLI is a manual process that requires users to enter commands and make configuration changes manually.
-This can be prone to errors and can make it challenging to ensure that all scratch orgs are set up consistently.
+• Configuring scratch orgs using the CLI is a manual process requiring users to enter commands and make configuration changes manually.
+This can be prone to errors and make it challenging to ensure that all scratch orgs are set up consistently.

-• Managing scratch orgs using the CLI can be challenging, as it can be difficult to keep track of which changes have been made to which orgs.
+• Managing scratch orgs using the CLI can be challenging, as it can be difficult to track which changes have been made to which orgs.

 However, what if there's a better way to manage your scratch orgs?